 - What is the most important information I should know about magnesium sulfate injection (Magnesium Sulfate)?

-- What should I discuss with my healthcare provider before using magnesium sulfate injection (Magnesium Sulfate)?
+- What should I discuss with my healthcare provider before receiving magnesium sulfate injection (Magnesium Sulfate)?

-- How should I use magnesium sulfate injection (Magnesium Sulfate)?
+- How is magnesium sulfate injection given (Magnesium Sulfate)?

 - What happens if I miss a dose (Magnesium Sulfate)?